 Culture in Hospitals was an initiative to promote arts and health in hospitals, including the existing projects of patient-tailored live music in intensive wards.
 It brought together culture and healthcare to promote a more holistic healthcare environment.
-The project explored the experience of patient-tailored live music interventions in the ICU and found that this initiative was beneficial for patients, relatives, healthcare professionals, musicians and the institutions involved.
+The project explored the experience of patient-tailored live music interventions in the intensive care unit (ICU) and found that this initiative was beneficial for patients, relatives, healthcare professionals, musicians and the institutions involved.